 Immediately to the north of Cannon Beach is Ecola State Park with elevated views of Cannon Beach.
 Late afternoon and sunset is the time to be there.

-As you can see, there is good reason that I have a separate galleries for the Oregon Coast and Inland Oregon.
+As you can see, there is a good reason that I have a separate gallery for the Oregon Coast and Inland Oregon.
 There is just that much to see and photograph.
 I hope you get the chance to get out there.